SOS Children's Village Poá

 In recent years, Brazil has made steady progress in terms of human development, but life in the big cities remains tough.
 Despite efforts by the Brazilian government to reduce crime rates and provide better housing for the thousands of inhabitants of the shanty towns of São Paulo, for many lives are extremely insecure and often unsafe.
 Young people from struggling families are particularly vulnerable, and both parents and children need support.

 In one of the world’s largest metropolises, social segregation is very strong

 Children with their SOS mother (photo: M. Greco)

-São Paulo therefore continues to be a deeply divided and socially segregated city: a major industrial hub and important economic centre on the one hand, with cheap labour provided by the inhabitants of the many underdeveloped, underprivileged neighbourhoods.
+São Paulo therefore continues to be a deeply divided and socially segregated city: a major industrial hub and important economic center on the one hand, with cheap labor provided by the inhabitants of the many underdeveloped, underprivileged neighborhoods.

-Lack of education and stigmatisation deprive children of the chance they deserve
+Lack of education and stigmatization deprive children of the chance they deserve

 Our approach towards giving these children a fair chance includes supporting families, thereby ensuring that children have a loving home, don’t have to work and can stay in education.

 What we do in São Paulo

 SOS Children’s Village Poá in São Paulo began its work in 1968.